Generalized non-local $R^2$-like inflation: Generalized -like inflation in analytic non-local gravity

 The requirement that (\ref{mR2in}) is an exact background can be met by imposing the following constraints on the operators (see Appendix~\ref{App:EoM} for a detailed derivation using equations of motion following from the action \eqref{NAID})

 where $^\dagger$ denotes derivative with respect to the argument.
-Since Weyl tensor vanishes on FLRW backgrounds, we do not get any constraints on the form factors $\Fc_W\LF \square_s,\,\frac{2R}{3\Mc_s^2} \RF$, $\Cc_i\LF \square_s \RF$ and $\Dc_i\LF \square_s \RF$ as long as the background solution is concerned.
+Since Weyl tensor vanishes on FLRW backgrounds, we do not get any constraints on the form-factors $\Fc_W\LF \square_s,\,\frac{2R}{3\Mc_s^2} \RF$, $\Cc_i\LF \square_s \RF$ and $\Dc_i\LF \square_s \RF$ as long as the background solution is concerned.
 Conditions on $\Fc_R$ are naturally the same as they were in the previous studies \cite{Koshelev:2016xqb,Koshelev:2017tvv} based on the action (\ref{AIDG}).
-The last equality in (\ref{condiq}) is a new condition which is sufficient, but not necessary though, and can be weakened as only 2 out of 3 operators $\Lc_i$ must vanish at the point $M^2/\Mc_s^2$ to have (\ref{mR2in}) as an exact background.
+The last equality in (\ref{condiq}) is a new condition that is sufficient, but not necessary though, and can be weakened as only 2 out of 3 operators $\Lc_i$ must vanish at the point $M^2/\Mc_s^2$ to have (\ref{mR2in}) as an exact background.\footnote{{The eigenvalue equation \eqref{mR2in} recently realized to give interesting cosmological solutions in a new class of non-local theories involving higher order scalar curvatures \cite{Dimitrijevic:2021aio}. }}

 Another requirement is that the action \eqref{NAID} must be ghost-free containing only a scalaron and a massless graviton degree of freedom in the Minkowski and in the quasi-dS limits (i.e., $\bar{R}_{\rm dS}\approx \const$ and $f_0\bar{R}_{\rm dS}\gg M_p^2$, though still $\bar{R}_{\rm dS}\ll M_p^2$) during inflation.
 This leads to \cite{Koshelev:2016xqb,Koshelev:2017tvv}